Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### Improved Productivity

-I once made a joke saying that I'll probably be able to reach a break-even point for the time investment that I made if I write code until 80.
+I once made a joke saying that I'll reach a break-even point for the time investment that I made if I write code until 80.
+That's an exaggeration but it'll take a long time if I only calculate the saved seconds to recover the time investment.

-Probably that's not true but it's okay in any case since 1) I'll probably write code even after 80 and 2) I already feel advanced as a software engineer.
+But, it's important to understand that [we automate things not to save time but to save mental energy](https://www.johndcook.com/blog/2015/12/22/automate-to-save-mental-energy-not-time/).
+I can try many more things with the same time and energy, and that significantly reduces problem-solving time.

 #### Using vim as a File Manager with `fzf` and `nvim-tree`